feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 sidebar_label: Writing a Feature App
 ---

 A Feature App is described by a definition object.
-Normally it consists of an `id`, an optional `dependencies` object, and a `create` method:
+It consists of an `id`, an optional `dependencies` object, and a `create` method:

 ```js
 const myFeatureAppDefinition = {